nroi/cpcache/README.md

 and create the directory for you.
 You can safely ignore this warning.
 Alternatively, if you prefer not to have pacman emit this warning, you might consider adapting your `/etc/fstab` to create a second tmpfs on `/var/cache/pacman/pkg`.

+## Build

+Whether you want to change the source code or not use PKGBUILD from AUR for some reason, here's how to build cpcache yourself.

+TODO provide a docker image.

+### Requirements
+Install the following packages:

+    pacman -S git elixir